QuarkNerd/blog/ceberhardt/_posts/2015-04-24-first-look-reactive-cocoa-3.md

 <img src="{{ site.github.url }}/ceberhardt/assets/rac3/error.png" />

-It really helps to be able to pull these pipelines apart, so that you can locate the soccer of the error.
+It really helps to be able to pull these pipelines apart, so that you can locate the source of the error.

 You might also be wondering why build a complex API using curried functions and pipe forward?
 I had exactly the same thought when I first saw RC3!